moderna/ma-image-resize-tool/README.md

     // We recommend to use "-unsharp 1.5x1+0.7+0.02" for photoshop like results ;)
     // You can also skip this line (will result in default: "")
     //
     // Notice that these parameters are added AFTER the "-resize" command.
-ImageMagic executes the
+ImageMagick executes the
     // given command IN ORDER.
 Why this important?
     // Here is an example (resize and rotate an image):
     //   Image: { ... targetPath:"img_400x800.jpg", "resolution":"800x400", "imageMagicParameters" : "-rotate 90" }
     //  This will give you an image with dimensions of 400x800, even though you
     //  specified 800x400 as "resolution".
-That´s because ImageMagic first resizes
+That´s because ImageMagick first resizes
     //  the image to "resolution" (800x400) and then executes "-rotate 90" afterwards.
     "imageMagicParameters" : "-unsharp 1.5x1+0.7+0.02",